rafaelhuntstokes/ticketing/README.md

 ## Known and Predicted Issues

 * Table scroll issues (possibly) when adding lots of modules.
 * HTML file is rife with inline javascript.
-Will refactor all this to a separate fiel / constructors soon.
+Will refactor all this to a separate file / constructors soon.

 ## Upcoming Tasks
 * Adding more useful functionality to the module sessions.
 Implementing a calendar to select the date and times of lab session and save these in the ""database"".